cypator/splate-api/source/index.html.md

 ## Market Data Request

 Once the logon process is complete, Market Data Requests can be sent to the ECN.
 Cypator will respond immediately with either a Market Data Full Refresh (35=W) message or a Market Data Request Reject message (35=Y).
 Only a single product can be requested in each request.
-The client will receive both bid and ask prices  in a single message ).
+The client will receive both bid and ask prices in a single message.
 The ECN also supports layers (also known elsewhere as price bands or tiers).
 Quotes containing bid prices and quantities for all layers are always streamed in the same message, as is the case for quotes containing ask prices and quantities.

 This message is used to subscribe/unsubscribe to market data rate information.